suryanshsingh2001/echelon-script/README.md

 EchelonScript integrates powerful server actions to enhance functionality and performance.
 These actions ensure secure and efficient handling of critical operations, contributing to a smooth user experience.

 ## Getting Started 🚀
-To get started with EchelonScript on your local machine, checkout our [Getting Started Guide]()
+To get started with EchelonScript on your local machine, checkout our [Installation Guide](https://github.com/suryanshsingh2001/echelon-script/blob/master/GetStarted.md)

 ## Future Features (In Progress) 🚧